nsmaniotto/nsmaniotto/README.md

 		<tr>
 			<td>
 				<p>
-					👨‍🎓 Enrolled in a Master of Engineering in Computer Science at <a href="http://www.insa-toulouse.fr/">INSA Toulouse</a>, France
+					👨‍🎓 Enrolled in a Master of Engineering in Computer Science at <a href="http://www.insa-toulouse.fr/" target="_blank">INSA Toulouse</a>, France
 					<br/>
 					🎯 My goal is to specialize in <b>Software Development Engineering</b>
 					<br/>